 Like any other treat, giving raisins is advisable only in moderation.
 It should only be allowed occasionally.
 With the right amount, it could be beneficial.
 However, giving too many raisins to your chooks could be harmful.

 Introducing new treats to our chickens is not only fun for them but us as well.
 However, it is also a task that holds a lot of weight.

 It is essential to assess the things we give to our chickens.
-It could be the difference between having a happy and healthy chicken on our hands or a sad and sick chook on our run.
+It could be the difference between having a happy and healthy chicken in our care or a sad and sick chook in our flock.